NitaiEdelberg/Ai-Tetris/README.md

 ### **Limitations**

 - **Limited exploration**: The algorithm places the new piece only on top of the columns, thus missing some options to 'slide under' the new piece below the existing Tetriminos.
-Limiting the possible moves that are explored and there is no grantee the algorithm will pick the best possible move.
+Limiting the possible moves that are explored and there is no guarantee the algorithm will pick the best possible move.

 ![col_scan.gif](Resources/col_scan.gif)